jwdempsey/SongCast/README.md

 2. Install ngrok globally
 3. Pull down repo (using git clone or download the zip from github)
 4. Run npm install (this assumes you have node already installed)
+5. Install libavahi-compat-libdnssd-dev (if necessary)
-5. Start ngrok using the provided yml file
+6. Start ngrok using the provided yml file (ngrok start -config /path/to/ngrok.yml --all)
-6. Create a Spotify Developer account and create a new application
+7. Create a Spotify Developer account and create a new application
-7. Create an .env file in the root Songcast directory and add the following lines
+8. Create an .env file in the root Songcast directory and add the following lines
 ```
 username="your spotify username"
 password="your spotify password"